 Hong Kong Style Kitchen (港式小炒): Cheap and Good Zi Char

 Cheap and reasonably good zi char food.
 You can't really complain when the steamed grouper costs only $15 and the fish handpicked by the chef from the wet market every day.
 The food may not be the tastiest we have come across but it is good quality and you will be more than happy with the portion size and the price.

 This version of white beehoon is quite different from the wet version we are all familiar with in a similar way that wet hokkien mee is different from the dry type.
 I liked the texture of the thin beehoon and how it had absorbed the flavour of the stock.

 Yes, I know what you are thinking.
 White duck like this nice meh?
 Honestly, I still prefer braised duck.
 But I went with a group of kakis and they all seem to like it, so I think this would be something that some of our readers here will like.

 Fatty Cheong ABC Char Siew Rice: The Next Generation!

 Fatty Cheong’s has been one of my favourite places to eat at since I first discovered his sublime char siew back in Nov 2006 when the blog was only in its infancy!
-Since then, his char siew has been the gold standard for which my kids compare all the other char […]
+Since then, his char siew has been the gold standard for which my kids compare all the other char siew stalls that I […]

 This ban mian stall in Singapore has somehow avoided my radar for many years!
 I don’t remember anyone recommending them whenever I ask for Ban Mian recommendations.
 I only stumbled upon them one day when I spotted the long queue outside their stall at the Toa Payoh Lor 8 market.
 That is very surprising because […]